coastalcph/rungsted/README.md

 ### Building and uploading to PyPI

-First, run `python setup.py sdist` to generate a source distribution.
+First, run `CYTHON=1 python setup.py sdist` to generate a source distribution.
 Then upload the distribution files to PyPI with twine: `twine upload dist/*`.

-To develop locally, use `python setup.py develop`.
+To develop locally, use `CYTHON=1 python setup.py develop`.